Roland Kickinger

 Roland Kickinger (born March 30, 1968) is an Austrian actor and bodybuilder from Vienna.
-Standing 6 ft 4 in tall (1.93 m) and weighing from 250-300 pounds (113 to 136 kg), he has appeared in numerous bodybuilding competitions, fitness magazines and training videos.
-He is best known for his role in Terminator Salvation.
+Standing 6 ft 4 in tall (1.93 m) and weighing from 250 to 300 pounds (113 to 136 kg), he has appeared in numerous bodybuilding competitions, fitness magazines and training videos.
+He is best known for his roles in Terminator Salvation and Son of the Beach.

 Acting career

-In his acting career, Kickinger is perhaps best known for his regular role as Chip Rommel in the television series Son of the Beach.
+From 2000 to 2002, Kickinger played Chip Rommel in the television series Son of the Beach.

-Kickinger collaborated with songwriter/guitarist Dale Buchanan to release pop rock music under the band name The Floaters in 2002.
+Kickinger then collaborated with songwriter/guitarist Dale Buchanan to release pop rock music under the band name The Floaters in 2002.

 He also played the young version of fellow Austrian-American, Arnold Schwarzenegger, in the 2005 TV movie See Arnold Run, which later led to him appearing in the 2009 film Terminator Salvation as a prototype of the T-800 (with Schwarzenegger's likeness digitally applied over his own).
 He also had minor roles in the films Street Warrior and Disaster Movie, both released in 2008.